Victor Udoh

-Victor Akaniyene Udoh (born 18 October 2004) is a Nigerian professional footballer who plays as a forward for Czech National Football League club Dynamo České Budějovice.
+Victor Akaniyene Udoh (18 October 2004 – 25 May 2026) was a Nigerian professional footballer who played as a forward.

+Udoh was a product of the Royal Antwerp academy in Belgium and made his senior debut for the club during the 2023–24 season.
+In February 2025, he joined English club Southampton.
+Udoh left the club by mutual consent in September 2025 in an attempt to move into regular senior football.
+In October 2025, he joined Czech club Dynamo České Budějovice which was his last club before his death.

 Career

 Royal Antwerp

 In March 2023, 18-year-old Udoh moved from Hypebuzz FC in Abuja to Royal Antwerp of the Belgian Pro League.
 He signed his first professional contract there.

 Udoh was first called up for first-team training by manager Mark van Bommel in July 2023.
 For the 2023 Belgian Super Cup on 23 July, he remained an unused substitute as his team won on penalties against Mechelen.
 He made his debut in the Belgian Pro League on 21 January 2024, playing the final 12 minutes of a 4–1 home win over Charleroi.
 Having made two substitute appearances in previous rounds, he was unused on 9 May as they lost the 2024 Belgian Cup final by a single goal to Union SG.